ericseppanen/json-parser-toy/README.md

 }
 ```

-Already, I realize that I told a lie.
 I got the `tag` function from `nom::bytes`, though it's not specific to byte-arrays; it works just fine with text strings as well.
 It's not a big deal; it's just a minor quirk of the way `nom` is organized.

+We use `alt` to express "one of these choices".
+This is a common style in `nom`, and we'll see it again when we use other combinators from `nom::sequence`.

 There are a few other things that should be explained.